mapbox/mbtiles-geostats/README.md

+:warning: **This library is a proof of concenpt and not under active development!** :warning:

 # MBTiles Geostats

 Generate a tilestats/geostats JSON object from a series of Mapbox Vector Tile gzipped buffers.

-:warning: **This library under development!
-Please expect breaking API changes prior to a 1.x release.** :warning:

 # API